jmar777/connect-http-signature/README.md

 The `verify` middleware component simply verifies whether or not the request has a valid HTTP Signature.
 The request object is decorated with a `signature` property, that can be inspected by middleware components later on for authorization decisions.
 The `verify` middleware component only has one required option: `pub`.
 This property specificies the public key to use for request verification.
+Alternatively, `pub` can be specified as an Array, in which case each item is a public key to be tried sequentially.
 Any additional options will be passed to node-http-signature's `parseRequest` method.

 Basic usage: